GSMUTNSR/book_codes/README.md

 .
 Multipoles in GSM and GSM-CC were not correct.
 They are corrected.

 .
-EM transition strengths in GSM-CC was not correct.
+EM transition strengths in GSM-CC were not correct.
 It is corrected.

 .
 1 valence proton, and different numbers of protons in diagonalized Hamiltonian and basis Hamiltonian was giving wrong results.